informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-Now @KryptoCoffeeCat wonders what kind of coins could be swapped at all.
+Now @KryptoCoffeeCat wonder what kind of coins could be swapped at all.
 This seems to be hard to figure out.
 Fortunately, they discover the right
 operator in the cheatsheet.
 It's called `flatten`: